nv-morpheus/Morpheus/docs/source/morpheus_quickstart_guide.md

 ```

 ### Model Deployment
-Attach to the MLFLow pod to publish models to MLFlow server and then deploy it onto Morpheus AI Engine:
+Attach to the MLfLow pod to publish models to the MLflow server and then deploy it onto Morpheus AI Engine:

 ```bash
 $ kubectl -n $NAMESPACE exec -it deploy/mlflow -- bash